pwolfgang/BoxArithmetic/README.md

 [[[]][[]]] = [[1][1]] = 2&#x03B1;

-The polynumber &#x03B1;<sup>2</sup> is represented by the multiset containing a multiset containing two empty multisets, which is the mset containing the natural number two.
+The polynumber &#x03B1;<sup>2</sup> is represented by the box containing a box containing two empty boxes, which is the box containing the natural number two.

 [[[][]]] = [[2]] = &#x03B1;<sup>2</sup>

-In general, m&#x03b1;<sup>n</sup> is represented by an mset containing m copies of the natural number n.
+In general, m&#x03b1;<sup>n</sup> is represented by an box containing m copies of the natural number n.

 The polynumber 3 + &#x03B1; + &#x03B1;<sup>3</sup> + 2&#x03B1;<sup>4</sup> is represented by